jostylr/role-dnd-hybrid/src/data.md

     3:Remove poisons, diseases
     4:Turn Undead
     5:Regenerate
-    6:Raise Dead
-    7:Transform life from one form to another
+    6:Transform life from one form to another
+    7:Field of Renewal
+    8:Resurrection

 ### UM Death